openstates/blog/content/post/august-2020-update.md

 This should give users plenty of time to migrate from v1 to either the GraphQL API or API v3, whichever works for them.

+If you're interested in using API v3, or following along with development please [chime in on the RFC issue](https://github.com/openstates/issues/issues/28).

 ## Helping Open States

 There are many ways to help Open States, and we've added a new helping page detailing how you can: